Why Have These Mountains Become a UNESCO World Heritage Site?

 The evocative power of their outlook is such, that it prompted their image to be projected and recognized also in other mountains of Europe, and the evocative force of their name extended therefore to other mountain ranges elsewhere.
-There are indeed 'Dolomites' in France, Austria, Switzerland, in the South of Italy and Sicily, as well as in Norway and Slovenia.
+There are indeed dolomite mountains in France, Austria, Switzerland, in the South of Italy and Sicily, as well as in Norway and Slovenia.

 The Dolomite landscape can be broken down into a series of main landscape units to identify the more common, recognisable elementary structures of all the region.
 These landscapes units are the outcome of genetic and aesthetic relations – namely the result of close links between geological origin, morphological structures and the nature of the vegetation.

 The typical morphological components, representative of the whole of the Dolomite landscape, are identified according to a vertical sequence, which from the bottom up comprises four bands: